 Chicken delivers a healthy dose of animal-based protein, which can help curb cravings during a low-calorie stint.
 The fat is in the skin, so opt for skinless chicken.
 Thighs are cheaper than breasts and have more flavor in the meat itself, so they stay juicy and flavorful even without the skin.
 Season with salt and pepper and bake until cooked through.
 These can be enjoyed next to veggies or on top of a salad to complete a meal.

-Dirt-cheap and tried-and-true, oatmeal is a dieter’s best friend.
-A small serving in the morning can keep you full for a good while with relatively few calories.
+Dirt-cheap and filling, oatmeal is a thrifty dieter’s best friend.
+A small serving in the morning can keep you full with relatively few calories.
 Be sure to go for plain oatmeal and add toppings and flavorings such as raisins or a teaspoon of maple syrup.
-The flavored, packaged versions hide a lot of sugar and can turn this health food into part of the problem.
+The flavored, packaged versions hide a lot of sugar and can turn this health food into a health don't.